Kirra FAQ

 In this context we consider community at a number of levels.

 We contribute to all levels of community in a variety of ways.
 We support local country clubs and charities with donations, volunteering our time and resources, support with works and building.
-We support local business and industry where we can to ensure that our Extra-Citizens prosper.
+We support local business and industry where we can ensure that our Extra-Citizens prosper.
 We also support disadvantaged people regardless of citizenship, as do we support our indigenous and first nations peoples.